Build a Multi-Language Dynamic Website with Laravel Localization

 How to Retrieve Translations

-To use the translations on a web page, we will use the keys from the translation files; the values will be displayed by Laravel automatically.
+To use the translations on a web page, we will use the keys from the language files; the values will be displayed by Laravel automatically.
 For example, if we want to display the title of a page, we will use the below line for the web page title in html.

 We can also use the trans() function to get the translated values.